thuml/Transfer-Learning-Library/README.md

 ## Introduction
-DALIB is a domain adaptation library based on pure PyTorch with high performance and friendly API.
+*Trans-Learn* is a Transfer Learning library based on pure PyTorch with high performance and friendly API.
+Our code is pythonic, and the design is consistent with torchvision.
+You can easily develop new algorithms, or easily apply existing algorithms..

-On April 20th, 2020, we released the v0.1 (preview version).
+On April 24th, 2020, we released the v0.1 (preview version), the first sub-library is for Domain Adaptation (DALIB).
 The supported algorithms currently include:

 - [Domain-Adversarial Training of Neural Networks (DANN)](https://arxiv.org/abs/1505.07818)